RightsandWrongsgit/ARMTEC/cicd/directorymap.md

 <font color=green>Green line</font> If you look down the directory list top left, you move past Drush and GitHub which we have already discussed.
 You see Platform and that directory is opened to show some of its subdirectories.
 This is where Platform.sh has put most of what it needs as your host talks to your local project.
 Notice the 'routes.yaml' and the 'services.yaml' files tucked here under the '/platform/local' subdirectory.
 You will also see the 'platform.app.yaml' file right at your project root.
 These three files are fundamental and we will talk further about them in a future section.

 <font color=red>Red line</font> We see files under the '/sites/default' subdirectory with a php extension on them.
 To a large extent Drupal is written in php and these files are central to the basic workings of your website.
-Soon we are going to send some significant time working on the 'settings.php' and related files.
+Soon we are going to spend some significant time working on the 'settings.php' and related files.

 <font color=pink>Pink line</font> We found this [.gitignore](../cicd/gitignore.md) file already and did come important edits in it.